Snapchat Safety Center

 - Reporting Stories on Discover: If you come across something inappropriate on Discover, please reach out to us!
 Just press and hold on the inappropriate Snap, and tap the 🏳️ button to report it.

 - Age Minimum: Snapchat was made for people 13 and older.
 If you have a child under 13 using Snapchat, please reach out to us with your child's username and verification of your relationship.
-We'll see what we can do!

 - Learn More: Check out these additional tips for Parents & Educators, including our most frequently asked questions!